Starman (Will Payton)

 Starman (Will Payton) is a DC Comics superhero who was created by Roger Stern and Tom Lyle, and one of several characters to have the Starmen name.

 Publication history

 Starman was created by Roger Stern and Tom Lyle, and first appeared in Starman #1 (October 1988).

 Starman was killed in Eclipso: The Darkness Within (1992).
 In 2020, he was resurrected in Scott Snyder's Justice League run, with Snyder believing him to be an under-explored character.

 Fictional character biography

-Payton is a magazine copy editor who gains superpowers after being infused with the essence of Gavyn, the previous Starman.
+Will Payton is a magazine copy editor who gained his powers of flight, super strength, energy projection, and limited shapeshifting after being struck by a bolt of energy from a satellite in space.
+The satellite had been launched by the Hutchison Institute, and the powers had been intended for their team of super-agents the Power Elite.
 Despite his short career, he gained a good reputation among other heroes, even assisting Superman on some occasions.
-Starman is later killed in battle with Eclipso.
+Starman seemingly died while battling Eclipso.

+The 1990s Starman series revealed that his fate was different from that previously believed.
+The mysterious bolt of energy that gave Payton his powers was revealed to be the essence of Gavyn, an alien prince who also used the name Starman.
+It is unclear whether Gavyn and Payton fused into one being with shared memories, or if Payton was killed by the bolt that struck him and replaced with Gavyn's essence.

 Starman is resurrected in the DC Rebirth series Dark Nights: Metal.
-This version's powers are derived from the Totality, a cosmic source of energy and the prison of Perpetua.
+He is depicted as having gained his powers from the Totality, a cosmic source of energy and the prison of Perpetua.